Skip to Content

 • Noteworthy Brands: W.R.
 Grace, Zonolite

 The Zonolite Company was the first to manufacture Zonolite insulation.
 In 1963, W.R.
-Grace & Company bought the Zonolite Company and sold the insulation products until 1984.
+Grace & Company bought the company and sold the insulation products until 1984.

-During the 1980s, asbestos laws regulated asbestos use in the United States.
-Although Zonolite Attic Insulation is no longer manufactured, it may still be present in many homes.
+During the 1980s, asbestos laws were enacted to regulate its use in the United States.
+Although Zonolite Attic Insulation is no longer manufactured, many homes may still contain it.

 Asbestos Zonolite Products